aseldawy/CS167/Labs/Lab2/CS167-Lab2.md

     </property>
     ```

-2. Initialize the files for HDFS by running the command `hadoop namenode -format`
+2. Initialize the files for HDFS by running the command `hdfs namenode -format`
-3. Start the master node by running `hadoop namenode`
+3. Start the master node by running `hdfs namenode`
-4. Start the data node by running `hadoop datanode`
+4. Start the data node by running `hdfs datanode`

 *Note: You will need to run the name node and data node in two separate tabs/windows.
 Keep them open so you can see their progress as your program runs.*